 Making corporate training programs as accessible and mobile as possible for employees can go a long way towards increasing engagement with the training content.

 Creating an engaging and accessible corporate learning program can be as simple as asking employees what they want or need in terms of training courses.
 A training intake process that provides a standardized approach to creating, submitting, and managing training requests goes a long way.

-Want to sign up for free early access to Synapse’s Training Requests platform?
+Want to sign up for free early access to Cognota’s Training Requests platform?
 Add me to the list!

 Work with Subject Matter Experts

 A great frustration for L&D teams is working with Subject Matter Experts (SMEs) to create all kinds of training, including compliance training.

 Instead of viewing this as a necessary evil, L&D should recognize the opportunity to leverage compliance professionals within the organization.
 Collaborating with these internal SMEs can lead to more engaging training programs that keep the organization compliant and shift the culture.

 To keep up with the frequent regulatory changes and to collaborate better with the necessary SMEs, learning and development in financial services should leverage new technology where possible.

 For example, a Learning Design System streamlines and standardizes the training design process, empowering SMEs to create effective training.

 Want to learn more about what our Learning Design System can do for your training design process?
 Schedule a demo today.